-Unite is firmly committed to equality for all, and members of our union reflect the diversity within our communities.
-Equality at work and in society is a key priority for our union.
-Our union makes clear that we should challenge discrimination, harassment and bullying at all times and promote equality for all.
+Unite is firmly committed to equality for all, and the members of our union are a strong representation of the diversity within our communities.
+Equal and fair treatment both at work and in society is a key priority for our union, and we make it clear that we all have a duty to challenge discrimination, harassment and bullying whenever possible.

-Unite represents members and bargains with employers on equality at work.
-If you are suffering from discrimination, harassment or being bullied at work you should contact your shop steward, representative or regional Unite office.
-Any enquiry would be treated as confidential.
+Unite acts on behalf of its members and bargains with employers to achieve greater equality within the workplace.
+If you are suffering from discrimination, harassment or bullying at work you should contact your shop steward, representative or regional Unite office.
+All enquiries are treated as confidential.

 By joining Unite today, you too can be part of these campaigns and benefit from the support of Britain and Ireland’s biggest union.